futureag/mvp/README.md

 # MVP II

-NOTE: 11/27/2017 - The build is going through beta testing, but almost ready for release.
-The goal is to have a single script that will extract and build the entire environment on a 'stretch' release of Raspbian.
+NOTE: 12/04/2017 - This is the release build of the MVP ver.
+2.1.
+The functionality is the same as ver 1, but there has been some cleaning up of the code and reorganization.
+The goal of this package is to have a single script that will extract and build the entire environment on a 'stretch' release of Raspbian.

 ## Background